gligorijevic/GaussianConditionalRandomFields/README.md

 ```

 ### Project Issues
-For any problem detected with the implementation, please file an issue on the project.
+For any problems detected with the implementation, please file an issue on the project.